WordPress/wp-movies-demo/README.md

    npx wp-env start
    ```

-4. Activate the WP Movies plugin in the WordPress admin.
+4. Activate the WP Movies plugin and the WP Movies theme by running:
-5. Activate the WP Movies theme.
+    ```
+    npx wp-env run cli "wp theme activate wp-movies-theme" npx wp-env run cli "wp plugin activate wp-movies"
+    ```

-6. Import the Movie data into the WordPress database:
+5. Go to the admin (user: `admin`, password: `password`) and import the Movie data into the WordPress:
     1. Go to **Tools > Import > WordPress** and click on _Run Importer_.
     2. Select the `wp_sampledata_movies.xml` file.
     3. Select the `Download and import file attachments` and click on the